Skip to main content

 Rules:

-starting Location must contain a dormant or damaged Nexus Feature
+starting Territory must contain a dormant or damaged Nexus Feature

 starting Nexus starts hidden, dormant, damaged, buried, or unidentified